Road testing your Business Continuity Planning – brought to you by COVID-19

 Then once this is all over and things settle back down (don’t worry too much, they will eventually), I suggest you allocate some time to do this properly so if and when the next unplanned event comes along – you, your business and your team are better prepared.

-Craig West is the CEO of Succession Plus, a financial advisory firm specialising in business succession planning and exit strategy.
-In addition to earning some of the industry’s highest awards he is also the author of ‘Enjoy It’, a business succession and exit planning guide for small and medium business owners.
-Visit www.successionplus.com.au to learn more about the work Craig and his team does.
+Craig West is the CEO of Succession Plus, a boutique advisory firm specialising in business succession and exit planning.
+In addition to earning some of the industry’s highest awards, he is also the author of ‘Enjoy It’, a business succession and exit planning guide for small and medium business owners.
+Craig received the Doctor of Business Administration award for his research thesis titled “Examination of the key factors driving business exit options in Australian Small and Medium Enterprises” in 2022.
+Craig is passionate about encouraging business owners to think strategically, maximise the value of their business and achieve a successful exit.